The lost healing art of whole nutrition

 How I conquered headaches and back pain

-For more than forty years, I have studied psychology, trying to better understand the human condition — what makes us unhappy, discontented, angry, excited, and so on.
-The deeper I have explored how the mind is related to emotions, the body, the brain, and thoughts, the more I’ve come to understand it as the source of most psychological and physical ailments, as well as chronic pain and suffering.
-Over the generations this hasn’t changed a bit, and yet we as a species continue to ignore what’s right in front of us and what to do about it.
+For more than 30 years, I have been a holistic health researcher and have studied psychology to better understand the human condition — what makes us unhappy, discontented, angry, excited, healthy, fulfilled, and so on.
+The deeper I have explored how the mind is related to emotions, the body, the brain, and thoughts, the more I’ve come to understand the mind as the source of many psychological and physical ailments, as well as chronic pain and suffering.
+Over the generations the mind-body connection hasn’t changed a bit, and yet we as a species continue to overlook what’s right in front of us and what to do about it.

 There is a rather predictable pattern that repeats itself when the mind is not at ease — and this takes its toll on the body in myriad ways.
 My goal is to help clients change this pattern of thinking and ensuing bodily reaction.
 Then we can move past the pain and regain the joy in life.
-This approach worked for me, and it can work for you as well.
-It’s not a quick fix, but it’s a permanent one.
+This approach worked for me on a personal level — with my own pain issues — and it can work for you as well.
+It’s not always quick fix (sometimes it surprisingly is), but can be a permanent one.

 My own story of back and headache pain